JustDr00py/tdeck-maps/README.md

 ## 🐛 Troubleshooting

-**"No tiles downloaded":**
-- Check your internet connection
+**"City not found" errors:**
-- Verify city name spelling
+- Check your city name spelling
+- Use quotes around city names: `--city "New York"` not `--city New York`
-- Try adding state/country: `"Portland, Oregon"`
+- Try adding state/country: `"Portland, Oregon"` instead of just `"Portland"`
+- For multiple cities, use quotes around the entire argument: `--cities "New York; Los Angeles"`

 **"Permission denied" errors:**
 - Make sure you have write permissions to the output directory